iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

   - Emoji Reactions
 * Image viewer

-Note: Funding secured for VoIP
+Note: No timeline.
+Just plans for the future.
+However I have secured funding for for VoIP; and this is going to be the next thing I’ll be working on.

 ----